rise8-us/delivery-playbooks/docs/content/plays/product/impact-mapping.md

 At Rise8, we use Impact Mapping to:

-- Align work with measurable **Business/Mission Impact**
+- Align work with measurable **Mission/Business Impact**
 - Facilitate strategic conversations with stakeholders
 - Prioritize deliverables that create real change
 - Avoid building outputs that don't serve user or mission needs

 ![Vakye Strans](../../../assets/outcomes-over-outputs.png)

-While you may find a different standard format for Impact Mapping tools outside of Rise8, we have modified the four key dimensions to match how we speak about ***outcomes in prod*** which was borrowed from Josh Seiden's framing of Outcomes over Outputs:
+While you may find a different standard formats for Impact Mapping tools outside of Rise8, we have modified the four key dimensions to match how we speak about ***outcomes in prod*** which was borrowed from Josh Seiden's framing of Outcomes over Outputs:

 - **Business / Mission Impact** (what we want to measurably change for our customer/organization; formerly “Goal”)
 - **Actors** (who can influence outcomes)